 Rather than getting defensive, take a deep breath, count to 10 and use active listening skills to keep the lines of communication open.

-- Invite your SO to tell you more about what the problem is and how he or she feels about it.
+- Invite your partner to tell you more about what the problem is and how they feel about it.

 - Take the opportunity to restate the problem and clarify possible misunderstandings.